Homepage

 Hand luggage sizes for popular airlines

-Aer Lingus – Transatlantic routesOne cabin bag, plus one personal item55x40x24cm10kg
+Aer Lingus – Transatlantic routesOne cabin bag, plus one personal item no larger than 33x25x20cm55x40x24cm10kg

 British AirwaysOne cabin bag, plus one personal item no larger than 40x30x15cm56x45x25cm23kg